diogoaurelio/schedoscopeWiki/Spark-Transformations.md

 * if the configuration key starts with `spark.` the key / value pair is considered a Spark configuration;
 * otherwise the key / value pair is considered an environment variable.

 In order for Hive contexts to work, the appropriate `hive-site.xml` file needs to be on Spark's extra classpath and reside in the given location on all nodes of your cluster.
-By default, Schedoscope adds the configuration value of schedoscope.tranformation.spark.libDirectory to the Spark extra classpath, assuming that `hive-site.xml` is available on all nodes of the cluster in that location.
+By default, Schedoscope adds the configuration value of schedoscope.transformation.spark.libDirectory to the Spark extra classpath, assuming that `hive-site.xml` is available on all nodes of the cluster in that location.
 The default value for this configuration property is `/etc/hive/conf`.

+If `hive-site.xml` is not available on your data nodes, you can pass it as via `additionalFiles` so that it is available for the Spark job.

 # Helpers